The Swift-Hohenberg equation on conic manifolds: Maximal -regularity theory for linear and quasilinear parabolic problems

-All the spaces we consider in the sequel belong to the class of UMD (unconditionality of martingale differences property) spaces.
-By using the underline geometric properties of such spaces, we can relate the boundedness of the imaginary powers of an operator to the maximal $L^q$-regularity by the following classical result.
+All the spaces we consider in the sequel belong to the class of UMD (unconditionality of martingale differences property, see, e.g., \cite[Section III.4.4]{Am}) spaces.
+By using the underlying geometric properties of such spaces, we can relate the boundedness of the imaginary powers of an operator to the maximal $L^q$-regularity by the following classical result.